Save ££ - Compare Energy Deals

 What type of energy tariff can I switch to?

-When you’re switching energy deal you’ll usually choose between fixed or variable rate, and by whether you want dual fuel (one bill for gas and electricity), single fuel (gas), single fuel (electricity), prepayment meter (pay as you go energy), an EV tariff, Economy 7 or Economy 10, these tariffs charge less for electricity at certain times of day, or a ‘green’ energy tariff, where the supplier commits to generating environmentally-friendly energy.
+When you’re switching energy deals you’ll usually choose between fixed or variable rate, and by whether you want dual fuel (one bill for gas and electricity), single fuel (gas), single fuel (electricity), prepayment meter (pay as you go energy), an EV tariff, Economy 7 or Economy 10, these tariffs charge less for electricity at certain times of day, or a ‘green’ energy tariff, where the supplier commits to generating environmentally-friendly energy.

 What information do I need to switch energy suppliers?